navarrothiago/upf-bpf/README.md

 <img src="img/up-ebpf-xdp-high-level.svg" alt="drawing" width="500"/>

 The library has a component, called `PFCP Session Manager`, which is a C++ API responsible for managing PFCP (Packet Forwarding Control Protocol) sessions.
 For each session, there is an eBPF program that represents the PFCP context in the fast path.
 These programs are managed by the `eBPF Program Manager` component.
-The fast path is composed of three main functions: parser, traffic classifier and traffic forwarder.
+The fast path is composed of three main functions: parser, traffic detection and traffic forwarder.
 The image below shows this in more detail.

 <img src="img/up-ebpf-xdp-high-level2.svg" alt="drawing" width="500"/>